minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    The YAML includes an object ``kind: Secret`` with ``metadata.name: storage-configuration`` that sets the root username, password, erasure parity settings, and enables Tenant Console.

-   Modify this as-needed to reflect your Tenant requirements.
+   Modify this as needed to reflect your Tenant requirements.

 #.
 The following Helm command creates a MinIO Tenant using the standard chart: